keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/app.md

 ## Differences between versions

-The `spec.Revision` field is introduced in v1alpha2.
+* The `spec.Revision` field is introduced in v1alpha2.
+* Support for customized application containers is introduced in KLT v0.8.0.

 ## See also